Stimulus update: Your timeline for third checks, child tax credits, unemployment, and other windfalls

 July

-Monthly child tax credits: These $250 to $300-per-month payments for children under age 18 will likely begin now, delivered as a direct deposit or check.
+Monthly child tax credits: These $250–$300-per-month payments for children under age 18 will likely begin now, delivered as a direct deposit or check.
 The Treasury has not yet released final details on how often these payments will be sent out, nor when they will begin.
 Note that these will be advance payments on your 2021 taxes; you will likely be able to opt out of advance payments.
 Child-related tax benefits are confusing—here’s our guide to what you’ll be getting.

 Spring 2022 Tax Season Refunds